-The Doctor lies down and immediately slips into a coma.
+The Doctor slips into a coma.

-Sue: What’s wrong with the Doctor anyway?
+Sue: What’s wrong with the Doctor, anyway?
 Was he shot in the head by the Master?

 Me: I think so.
-It isn’t made very clear.
+It isn’t clear.

-Jo decides to check the Doctor’s hearts.
+Jo checks the Doctor’s hearts.

-Jo switches on the TARDIS scanner.
+Jo operates the TARDIS scanner.

 Sue: Can’t they afford a colour television in the TARDIS?
 That’s a bit cheap.